-Annabelle holds a position where she can make decisions relating to purchase and the selection of suppliers for the CONGEREC warehouse where she works.
-Her brother, who has just started his own business in the area, would like her to disclose what price he should tender in order to do business with CONGEREC.
+Annabelle holds a position where she can make decisions related to the purchase and the selection of suppliers for the CONGEBEC facility where she works.
+Her brother, who has just started his own business in the area, would like her to disclose what price he should tender in order to do business with CONGEBEC.
 What should Annabelle do?

-Annabelle finds herself in a situation of conflict of interests, since her family relations and allegeance could potentially affect her ability to make objective choices in the interest of Consesse.
+Annabelle finds herself in a situation of conflict of interests. since her family relations and allegeance could potentially affect her ability to make objective choices in the interest of Congebec.
 From the outset, prices charged by suppliers are considered exclusive and strictly confidential and must be treated as such.
 Hence, Annabelle should in no way disclose to her brother (or to any other supplier, for that matter) the prices charged by competitors.
-Furthermore, Annabelle should promptly notify her superior of the situation and withdraw from the decision-making process if her brother remains one of the bidding sup-
+Furthermore.
+Annabelle should promptly notify her superior of the situation and withdraw from the decision-making process if her brother remains one of the bidding suppliers.